A Long walk to Freedom – a long book to finish. 544 pages altogether.

 As Mandela puts it: “A leader is like a shepherd, he stays behind, let the most nimble go first, others follow,unaware all along they are lead from behind”

 It was also sad to read for another great man that the women in his life suffered for his cause only to be divorced again later.
-Just like Lance Armstrong.
+Just like Lance Armstrong and his first wife.

 It was also "inspiring" to read about a leader who was willing to work with the enemy, perhaps practical in his methods and yet forgiving in his heart.
 How Nelson Mandel moved from non violence approach to a limited guerrilla warfare to bring about the end of apartheid; how he was able to see beyond his peers and negotiate with the enemy when he was finally confined alone - not doing so meant that a bloody revolution was the final and only solution and god knows how long will that take.
 It was with that same mindset he chose to continually work with the then white prime minster – Mr. F. W. de Klerk, even though in the book, Mandela claims that Mr de Klerk has consistently revoked on his promise and stirred racial riots in the background while promoting peace as a front.